Billy Goodman: 1949–1950

 He was named to the first of two American League All-Star rosters in 1949, and appeared during the bottom of the 8th inning of the All-Star Game as a defensive replacement for Washington Senators first baseman Eddie Robinson.
 Early in the 1950 season, Goodman suffered a chip fracture in his left ankle that cost him a month of play.
 Power hitting rookie first baseman Walt Dropo earned himself a place in the everyday starting line-up in Goodman's absence, batting .348 with ten home runs and 33 RBIs.
-Goodman found himself without a starting position upon his return, however, injuries to Bobby Doerr and third baseman Johnny Pesky kept Goodman in the line-up semi-regularly.
+Goodman found himself without a starting position upon his return.
+However, injuries to Bobby Doerr and third baseman Johnny Pesky kept Goodman in the line-up semi-regularly.
 After Ted Williams injured himself in the All-Star game, Goodman took over in left field for the Bosox, and batted .338 with 23 RBIs filling in for the Boston legend.
-Playing five different positions over the course of the season, Goodman logged enough at-bats to win the American League batting title with a .354 batting average (Stan Musial, National League, .346) with 68 RBI and was the runner-up in AL Most Valuable Player Award balloting to New York Yankees shortstop, Phil Rizzuto who hit .324 with 66 RBI; Yankee catcher Yogi Berra finished 3rd in the voting hitting .322 with 124 RBI.
+Playing five different positions over the course of the season, Goodman logged enough at-bats to win the American League batting title with a .354 batting average (Stan Musial, National League, .346) with 68 RBI, and was the runner-up in AL Most Valuable Player Award balloting to New York Yankees shortstop Phil Rizzuto, who hit .324 with 66 RBI; Yankee catcher Yogi Berra finished 3rd in the voting, hitting .322 with 124 RBI.

 1951–1953

 Goodman resumed his utility player role in 1951.
 He began the season playing first base when Dropo fractured his right wrist.
 He shifted over to right field upon Dropo's return, but was back at first when Dropo was optioned to the Pacific Coast League's San Diego Padres at the end of June for "more work."
-He spent most of the month of August at second base when Bobby Doerr's bad back kept him out of the line-up.
+He spent most of the month of August at second base when Bobby Doerr's bad back kept him out of the lineup.
 In all, Goodman played five different positions, and batted .297 with 50 RBIs and 92 runs scored.
 His 638 plate appearances were third highest on the team behind Dom DiMaggio and Ted Williams.

 Doerr retired at the end of the season, opening a regular position for Goodman at second base in 1952.
-He batted over .300 each of the next three seasons, and was moved into the lead-off spot in manager Lou Boudreau's batting order in 1953, where he would remain for the rest of his career in Boston.
+He batted over .300 each of the next three seasons, and was moved into the lead-off spot in manager Lou Boudreau's batting order in 1953, where he would remain for the rest of his Red Sox career.
 He was elected to start the All-Star Game as a second baseman that season despite being sidelined for a month by one of the more bizarre baseball injuries.
 While arguing with first base umpire Jim Duffy, Goodman was restrained by teammate Jim Piersall.
 Piersall pulled Goodman toward the dugout, and in doing so, strained Goodman's rib cartilage.